katur/forthebirds/README.md

 npm install --dev-save gulp-coffee
 ```

-To compile, simply run `gulp` in the project root.
+Then, to compile, simply run `gulp` in the project root.